Every family needs a comprehensive camping checklist

 Alps Mountaineering Camp Chair for big guys

-Kitchen Items - pack in 2 milk crates
+Kitchen Items - pack in 1 or 2 milk crates

 Essentials: Mess Kit - pair of tongs, can opener, cup, plate/bowl & spoon